nystudio107/seomatic/README.md

 * **Google Analytics Plugins** - Select which Google Analytics plugins to enable.
 [Learn More](https://developers.google.com/analytics/devguides/collection/analyticsjs/)
 * **Site Owner Entity Type** - The type of entity that owns this website.
 Choose as general or specific of a type as you like.
 Any entity sub-type left blank is ignored.

+More fields will also appear depending on the selected **Site Owner Entity Type**.
+For instance, any `LocalBusiness` sub-type will receive a field for **Opening Hours**, so that the hours that the business is open will be rendered in the Identity and Place JSON-LD microdata.

 #### General Info
 * **Entity Name** - The name of the entity that owns the website
 * **Alternate Entity Name** - An alternate or nickname for the entity that owns the website